tarasowski/javascript-pocketguide/serverless/apps/001_introduction-step-by-step.md

 ## Deployment Options

 * serverless create --template aws-nodej: to create a boilerplate for serverless
+* serverless deploy --stage <stagename>: you can specify any stage name you want for deployment, but it needs to be referenced in the yaml template which stage is the default one and which is from the console.
 * serverless deploy (we can run this command): this command will deploy or update the entire application.
 You need to run this specific command if you first time deploy your service.
 * serlverless deploy function --function Emailer: once we have deployed our service we can run only this command, that will speed up the deployment process and will only deploy the function (case sensitive).
 * serverless deploy --package package-path: you can use this command to specify particular package (mostly reserved for integration for continious integration - CI and continious deployment pipelines)